List of Swiss Nobel laureates

 Nine organizations headquartered in Switzerland have received the Nobel Peace Prize.
 (Note: This is based on the global list of awarded organizations published by the Nobel Prize Outreach.
 Non-comprehensive lists have been published by the Schweizer Radio und Fernsehen, with seven entries, and the Canton of Geneva, featuring the eight Geneva-based organizations who received the award.)
 The Office of the United Nations High Commissioner for Refugees has been awarded twice, and the International Committee of the Red Cross three times.
 Five of these organizations were also founded in Switzerland, and eight of them had their headquarters in Geneva, a city hosting more than 40 international organizations and 750 non-governmental organizations.

 The first Nobel Peace Prize, awarded in 1901, went to the Swiss humanitarian Henry Dunant.
 The latest Swiss laureates are Michel Mayor and Didier Queloz, who received the Nobel Prize in Physics in 2019.
 The 28 prizes are distributed as follows: eight for medicine, eight for chemistry, seven for physics, three for peace, and two for literature.
 No Swiss national has yet received a Nobel Memorial Prize in Economic Sciences.

 Switzerland is among the countries with the highest number of Nobel laureates, both in total and per capita.
-Several factors have been suggested as possible explanation, including large public funding for research, the presence of highly ranked universities such as ETH Zürich and EPFL, and the neutrality of Switzerland in the two World Wars, which attracted scientists from abroad.
+Several factors have been suggested as possible explanation, including large public funding for research, the presence of highly ranked universities such as ETH Zurich and EPFL, and the neutrality of Switzerland in the two World Wars, which attracted scientists from abroad.
 The Nobel Prize has also been often recognized as being biased towards Western countries.
 According to Nobel laureate Werner Arber, the large number of awards to Swiss nationals is "likely a statistical anomaly", while Richard R. Ernst believes the number of Swiss laureates will keep increasing as the country still attracts talent.